 Read here more about how to book your visit to the museum in advance (a temporary coronavirus safety measure): How to book your visit to / guided tour at Piaggio Museum in Pontedera

 Even if you are not a scooter driver yourself, or interested in museums about cars or vehicles, the Piaggio Vespa Museum in Pontedera is still highly recommended.
 The museum is not too technical if you do not want to, and a nice use of time.
 As Pontedera can be reached in just about 15 minutes from Pisa, and about 45 minutes from Florence, it’s a nice place for a half-day excursion.
 You should plan in around 1 hour for your visit to Vespa Museum Pontedera.

 In another Post, I already wrote about how to travel to Pontedera.

 current temporary exhibition: Vespa sounds cool

-Until the beginning of October you are able to visit the #VespaSoundsCool temporary exhibition at the beginning of Piaggio Museum in Pontedera.
-It features a few examples on how the iconic vespa was used in movies and music related sceneries over the past centuries.
+Until the beginning of October, you can visit the #VespaSoundsCool temporary exhibition at the beginning of Piaggio Museum in Pontedera.
+It features a few examples of how the iconic Vespa was used in movies and music-related sceneries over the past centuries.
 Exhibits include the Vespa in cooperation with musician Justin Bieber, or the Vespa from the song “Nel blu dip into di blu” by Mr. Volare Domenico Modugno from 1958.